-Use the PS20 to capture barcode data.
+Use the PS30 personal shopper to capture barcode data.

 NOTE: To read a barcode, a scan-enabled app is required.
-The device contains the DataWedge app that allows the user to enable the scanner to decode barcode data and display the barcode content.
+The device contains the DataWedge app, which allows you to enable the scanner to decode barcode data and display the barcode content.